 With “Today in Apple history,” I typically steer clear of highlighting comically inaccurate stories predicting Apple’s doom.
 Hindsight is 20/20.
 Writing about Apple for a living, I’m sure I’ve covered some dubious rumors over the years that failed to materialize as reported.

 Still, with 20 years since the publication of CNN’s story, “Apple running out of time,” it’s fun to go back and see how wrong the pundits were.

 The death of Apple?

 “I don’t see how [Apple] can go much lower than that and do what they have to do, which is get back on track and turn the company around,” Glazer said.
 Elsewhere in the article he noted that, “They don’t have a lot of time.
 I would say even two years is too long.”

 As if to compound his incorrect predictions, Glazer totally missed the boat on the Newton MessagePad.
 He said people likely could bank on the success of Apple’s PDA.
-Apple had just debuted a new version of its Newton operating system, and was in the process of spinning off Newton
+Apple had just debuted a new version of its Newton operating system, and was in the process of spinning off Newton as a startup.

 According to Glazer, the biggest problem Apple faced was its reputation on Wall Street, which was in tatters.